Skip to content

 Mounting M3 mounting holes

-The schematic below shows one of the optocoupler channels.
+The schematic below shows one of the PC817 optocoupler module channels.
+Each channel uses one PC817 optocoupler IC, configured as shown below.
 Each board has two, four, or eight of these channels, depending on the board model.

 Envistia PC817 3.6V-30V Optocoupler Single Channel Circuit Schematic